 Do not stop taking Imatinib Teva B.V. unless your doctor tells you to.
 If you are not able to take the medicine as your doctor prescribed or you feel you do not need it anymore, contact your doctor straight away.

 Your doctor will tell you exactly how many capsules of Imatinib Teva B.V. to take.

-The usual starting dose is 600 mg to be taken as 6 capsules once a day.
+- If you are being treated for CML: The usual starting dose is 600 mg to be taken as 6 capsules once a day.